How to Use Scaniverse

 Create a mesh if:

-• You want to use the result with other 3D software or game engines.
+• You want to export the result to third-party 3D software or game engines.

 • You want a standalone 3D model without a background.